UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/user_manual.md

 # User Manual

 ## Touch Screen Interface
-The touch screen interface has been optimised to work on a windows 10 touch screen device.
+The touch screen interface has been optimised to work on a Windows 10 touch screen device.
 To run the touch screen version of the UI, enter the following command from the target directory:
 ```
 java -jar organz-client-<version>.jar --ui=touch